-- Xia: Reference point between S-GW/BBIFF and LMISF.
-This reference point is used to carry information from the S-GW/BBIFF to the LMISF. - Xib: Reference point between LPCF and the S-GW/BBIFF.
-This reference point is used to carry information from the LPCF to the S-GW/BBIFF. - Xic: Reference point between LMISF and LPCF.
-This reference point is used to carry information from the LMISF to LPCF
+Xia: Reference point between S-GW/BBIFF and LMISF.
+This reference point is used to carry the user plane information from the S-GW/BBIFF to the LMISF.

+Xib: Reference point between LMISF and the S-GW/BBIFF.
+This reference point is used to exchange the control plane information between the LMISF and the S-GW/BBIFF.